 Pilâtre de Rozier Francois D’Arlandres

-Illustration of 1783 showing the balloon made by Jacques Charles and the Robert brothers which having landed was attacked by the inhabitants of Gonesse who believed it to be the work of the devil
+Illustration of August 1783 showing the balloon made by Jacques Charles which having landed was attacked by the inhabitants of Gonesse believing it to be the work of the devil

 Contemporary drawing illustrating Pilâtre de Rozier’s unfortunate crash